rj1718/Happy-Birthday-Nidhi/README.md

-Update Icon in Title Bar
+Update Icon in Title Bar and name (on each page)
+Songs in friends